 Bargaining Unit Members shall have access to their position description through the On-line Position description (OPD) system.
-In the event a Bargaining Unit Member does not have access to the system, they will, upon request, promptly be given a copy of their position description.
+In the event a Bargaining Unit Member does not have access to the system, they will, Upon upon request, each Bargaining Unit Member will promptly be given a copy of their position description.